4molybdenum2/cs-notes/vis/Lecture 15.md

 	- this is the null hypothesis
 	- statistical procedures reject or accept the null hypothesis

+Null hypothesis: **assumes no difference**

 ANOVA:
 1. want to find out the difference between groups of data
 2. find variance in each group
 3. find variance between groups
 4. F = between groups / within groups,  larger F means reject Null Hypothesis

 F(b,w)